LET OUR FAMILY

 How Is the Degree of Your Assault Charge Determined in Washington?

 Generally, an assault is considered aggravated when it results in substantial injuries, involves a deadly weapon, occurs during another serious crime, or is committed against a protected professional such as a law enforcement officer, nurse, or transit worker.
+Whether you’re facing a misdemeanor or felony charge, any form of assault is serious and can carry life-altering consequences.

 What Qualifies as Simple Assault?